 - Truth Triggers: If feedback is erroneous or off base, you can face it objectively and depersonalize it.
 Something that’s clearly untrue can be sorted out and dissected.
 Prompt the feedback giver to explain further or provide examples that work truth back into the equation.

-- Relationship Triggers: Feelings about the feedback giver can taint your perspective, depending on trust levels.
+- Relationship Triggers: Receiving feedback can be uncomfortable.
+Feelings about the feedback giver can taint your perspective, depending on trust levels.
 Do your feelings call the giver’s judgment into question?
 Recognizing this pitfall and filtering its effect can help you detach from the relationship and focus on the true issues.

 - Identity Triggers: Feelings of inadequacy often trigger self-worth woes.
 Always remember that your leadership position doesn’t determine your worth.
 Questioning ourselves after negative feedback is normal, but relying on the value you’ve offered throughout your life can bring assurance.
 Screen out as many emotional components as possible.